philmikejones/beginning-mapping/handout.md

 - `Manual`, for greatest control.

 The `Histogram` tab can be used to create and tweak manual breaks in the data.
-Begin by pressing `Load Values` and select the number of bins you would like, and add the mean and standard deviation if you would life.
+Begin by pressing `Load Values` and select the number of bins you would like, and add the mean and standard deviation if you wish.
 You can then drag and reposition the thresholds to fit your requirements.

 ![Histogram](images/histogram.png)